The best laptop under $400 has a fast hard drive, a powerful processor, and a screen with crisp colors.

-The Dell Latitude E7270 is a great budget business laptop that runs the Windows 10 Pro operating system.
+The Dell Latitude E7270 is a great cheap laptop for business that runs the Windows 10 Pro operating system.

 It’s a sturdy laptop with a weight of around 3 pounds (~1,36 kg).
 The case is made of plastic and has a pleasant feel, but it’s prone to fingerprints.

 The Dell Latitude notebook has a webcam and microphone, but it lacks an optical drive and has no USB Type-C port.
 Another small issue with this laptop is that the touchpad is inaccurate at the edges.

-This budget laptop has a 12.5-inch HD matte display with good viewing angles, and with a 330 nits brightness, it’s suitable for outside work as long as you keep the screen away from direct sunlight.
+This cheap laptop has a 12.5-inch HD matte display with good viewing angles, and with a 330 nits brightness, it’s suitable for outside work as long as you keep the screen away from direct sunlight.
 Color coverage is below average; the display covers only 58% of the sRGB Color spectrum.

 The 6th Gen Intel Core i5 processor is starting to get a bit old now, but it still provides some solid performance.
 If you compare the included 6th Gen Intel Core i5 vs. a more modern 10th Gen Intel Core i3, you’ll see they have around similar performance.